EricssonResearch/coap-pubsub-profile/draft-palombini-ace-coap-pubsub-profile.md

 {: #pubsub-2 title="Phase 2: Subscriber side"}
 {: artwork-align="center"}

-Step (D) between Subscriber and AS2 corresponds to the retrieval of the keying material to verify the publication.
+Step (D) between Subscriber and AS2 corresponds to the retrieval of the keying material to verify the publication end-to-end with the publishers (see {{oscon}}).
 The details are defined in {{retr-cosekey}}

 This step is the same as (B) between Publisher and AS2 ({{retr-cosekey}}), with the following differences: